 Whether an estate is a high-value estate with extensive assets and property or land – or a more modest estate – ensuring that your heirs and future generations benefit from your property and wealth is important.

 Failing to remove valuable assets – or even the family home – from probate can be costly for your heirs and future generations, with sizeable inheritance tax or capital gains tax bills being a threat to the future financial security of families.

-There are Duncan Lewis offices nationwide – and Duncan Lewis probate solicitors offer competitively-priced fixed fees for probate matters, whenever possible, with hourly rates for contentious probate matters.
+There are Duncan Lewis offices nationwide – and our Probate solicitors offer competitively-priced fixed fees for probate matters, whenever possible, with hourly rates available for contentious probate matters.

 Duncan Lewis can also advise on international probate, contesting a will, intestacy and probate, and Islamic wills and the probate process

-For expert legal advice on Probate and Inheritance Tax, call Duncan Lewis Probate Solicitors in confidence on 0333 772 0409.
+For expert legal advice on probate and inheritance tax, call Duncan Lewis Wills and Probate solicitors in confidence on 0333 772 0409.